k1aShiMa/weather_app_with_API/README.md

 A simple weather application built with HTML, CSS, JavaScript, and Node.js that allows users to check the current weather for any city by entering the city name.
 It also includes a feature to save a favorite city for quick access.

+You need internet access to utilize every feature.

 Features
 City Search: Users can search for the weather of any city by entering its name.